oandreazza/tour-of-heroes/README.md

-# Angular 2 with Lumen API and Mysql Db orchestred orchestrated by Docker
+# Angular 2 with Lumen API and Mysql Db orchestrated by Docker

 ## How to run